Inspection and Maintenance Guidelines for a Lightning Protection System (LPS)

 Considerations for specific types of structures:

 Buildings.
-Problems often arise due to the actions of window washers.
-Personnel should be advised of the possibility of damage from their equipment, and directed to notify the owner in the event of damage.
+Problems with the structural lightning protection system often arise due to the actions of window washers.
+Window washer personnel should be advised of the possibility that their equipment can damage the lightning protection system, and directed to notify the owner in the event of any such damage.
 Additionally, any time installation or maintenance of appurtenances such as antennas, security cameras, and other items is performed, such work should be inspected and appraised for its impact of the LPS.
 At a minimum, antennas and cameras often require bonding to the LPS.

 Water/wastewater treatment plants.
 One of the biggest enemies of structural lightning protection at these facilities appears to be hoses used by operating personnel.
 These hoses tend to be dragged along handrails, dislodging air terminals and other components.
 Personnel should be made aware of this potential problem, and systems inspected after any such work.

 There are no grounding resistance requirements contained in the applicable standards.
 However, if the owner wishes, such testing could be included in this program.
 If desired, testing should be conducted of the grounding electrode termination system and its individual grounding electrodes, if adequate disconnecting means have been provided.
 These test results should be compared with previous or original (if conducted) results.
 If it is found that the test values differ substantially from previous values obtained under the same test procedures, additional investigations should be made to determine the reason for the difference.
-If conducted, it is advisable to stagger inspections so that earth resistance measurements are made in the hot, dry months as well as the cool, wet months.
+If ground testing is conducted, it is advisable to stagger inspections throughout the year so that earth resistance measurements are made in the hot and cold, and wet and dry months.

 There is very little guidance contained in the applicable standards regarding continuity testing.
 However, if the owner wishes, such testing could be included during inspections at greater intervals, perhaps three to five years.
 Such testing could include the visual inspections described above, plus the following: